-One mechanism by which bacteria and fungi produce bioactive natural products is through the use of nonribosomal peptide synthetases (NRPSs).
+One mechanism by which bacteria and fungi produce bioactive natural products is the use of nonribosomal peptide synthetases (NRPSs).
 Many NRPSs in bacteria require members of the MbtH-like protein (MLP) superfamily for their solubility or function.
-Although MLPs are known to interact with adenylation domains of NRPSs, the role MLPs play in NRPS enzymology has yet to be elucidated.
-MLPs are nearly always encoded within the biosynthetic gene clusters (BGCs) that also code for the NRPSs that interacts with the MLP.
+Although MLPs are known to interact with the adenylation domains of NRPSs, the role MLPs play in NRPS enzymology has yet to be elucidated.
+MLPs are nearly always encoded within the biosynthetic gene clusters (BGCs) that also code for the NRPSs that interact with the MLP.
 Here, we identify 50 orphan MLPs from diverse bacteria.
 An orphan MLP is one that is encoded by a gene that is not directly adjacent to genes predicted to be involved in nonribosomal peptide biosynthesis.
 We targeted the orphan MLP MXAN_3118 from DK1622 for characterization.
-The DK1622 genome contains fifteen NRPS-encoding BGCs, but only one MLP-encoding gene (MXAN_3118).
+The DK1622 genome contains 15 NRPS-encoding BGCs but only one MLP-encoding gene (MXAN_3118).
 We tested the hypothesis that MXAN_3118 interacts with one or more NRPS using a combination of and assays.
-We determined that MXAN_3118 interacts with at least seven NRPS from distinct BGCs.
-We show that one of these BGCs codes for NRPS enzymology that likely produces a valine-rich natural product that inhibits clumping of DK1622 in liquid culture.
+We determined that MXAN_3118 interacts with at least seven NRPSs from distinct BGCs.
+We show that one of these BGCs codes for NRPS enzymology that likely produces a valine-rich natural product that inhibits the clumping of DK1622 in liquid culture.
 MXAN_3118 is the first MLP to be identified that naturally interacts with multiple NRPS systems in a single organism.
 The finding of an MLP that naturally interacts with multiple NRPS systems suggests it may be harnessed as a "universal" MLP for generating functional hybrid NRPSs.
-MLPs are essential accessory proteins for the function of many NRPSs.
-We identified 50 MLPs from diverse bacteria that are coded by genes that are not located near any NRPS-encoding BGCs.
-We define these as orphan MLPs due to their NRPS partner(s) being unknown.
+MbtH-like proteins (MLPs) are essential accessory proteins for the function of many nonribosomal peptide synthetases (NRPSs).
+We identified 50 MLPs from diverse bacteria that are coded by genes that are not located near any NRPS-encoding biosynthetic gene clusters (BGCs).
+We define these as orphan MLPs because their NRPS partner(s) is unknown.
 Investigations into the orphan MLP from DK1622 determined that it interacts with NRPSs from at least seven distinct BGCs.
-Support for these MLP-NRPS interactions came from the use of a bacterial two-hybrid assay and co-purification of the MLP with various NRPSs.
-The flexibility of this MLP to naturally interact with multiple NRPSs lead us to hypothesize that this MLP may be used as a "universal" MLP during the construction of functional hybrid NRPSs.
+Support for these MLP-NRPS interactions came from the use of a bacterial two-hybrid assay and copurification of the MLP with various NRPSs.
+The flexibility of this MLP to naturally interact with multiple NRPSs led us to hypothesize that this MLP may be used as a "universal" MLP during the construction of functional hybrid NRPSs.

 Nonribosomal peptide synthetases (NRPSs) are megasynthetases that require complex and specific interactions between multiple domains and proteins to functionally produce a metabolite.
 MbtH-like proteins (MLPs) are integral components of many NRPSs and interact directly with the adenylation domain of the megasynthetases to stimulate functional enzymology.
 All of the MLP residues that are essential for functional interactions between the MLP and NRPS have yet to be defined.
 Here we probe the interactions between YbdZ, an MLP, and EntF, an NRPS, from Escherichia coli by performing a complete alanine scan of YbdZ.
 A phenotypic screen identified 11 YbdZ variants that are unable to replace the wild-type MLP, and these YbdZ variants were characterized using a series of in vivo and in vitro assays in an effort to explain why functional interactions with EntF were disrupted.
 All of the YbdZ variants enhanced the solubility of overproduced EntF, suggesting they were still capable of direct interactions with the megasynthase.
 Conversely, we show that EntF also influences the solubility of YbdZ and its variants.
 In vitro biochemical analyses of EntF function with each of the YbdZ variants found the impact that an amino acid substitution will have on NRPS function is difficult to predict, highlighting the complex interaction between these proteins.